Yozzaxia1311/EntityLove/README.md

 ## Entity Event Functions and Variables

-### Note: entity variables interface with the system, but are not required.
-Variables documented below are initialized manually by the user.
-EntityLove will conform the entity with default values, if it's needed.

 **`.isRemoved`: readonly boolean**: if `self` is removed from the system.

 **`.isAdded`: readonly boolean**: if `self` is added to the system.